swatkats04/Project-News/README.md

 - Modeling - I used a deep learning algorithm for fake news detection and compared some neural network architecture.

 ## Codes
-The codes related to:
-- EDA
-- Text and Title modeling
-are present in the Python_Notebook_Codes folder.
+The codes related to EDA, Text and Title modeling are present in the Python_Notebook_Codes folder.